Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/getting_started.rst

 as the main class. :javadoc:`com.github.RosRun` provides a :javadoc:`com.github.node.NodeMainExecutor` and a command line interface that will be familiar to ROS veterans.
-For example, the following steps will build and execute the :javadoc:`com.github.rosjava_tutorial_pubsub.Talker` and :javadoc:`com.github.rosjava_tutorial_pubsub.Listener` nodes in separate
+For example, the following steps will build and execute the :javadoc:`com.github.rosmobile_tutorial_pubsub.Talker` and :javadoc:`com.github.rosmobile_tutorial_pubsub.Listener` nodes in separate
 processes:

 .. code-block:: bash

   # source your devel/setup.bash
-  roscd rosmobile_core/rosjava_tutorial_pubsub
+  roscd rosmobile_core/rosmobile_tutorial_pubsub
   ../gradlew installDist
   roscore &
-  ./build/install/rosjava_tutorial_pubsub/bin/rosjava_tutorial_pubsub com.github.rosjava_tutorial_pubsub.Talker &
+  ./build/install/rosmobile_tutorial_pubsub/bin/rosmobile_tutorial_pubsub com.github.rosmobile_tutorial_pubsub.Talker &
-  ./build/install/rosjava_tutorial_pubsub/bin/rosjava_tutorial_pubsub com.github.rosjava_tutorial_pubsub.Listener
+  ./build/install/rosmobile_tutorial_pubsub/bin/rosmobile_tutorial_pubsub com.github.rosmobile_tutorial_pubsub.Listener

 .. note:: The above example launches roscore and the Talker node in the background.
 You could instead launch each in a separate terminal.
 Also, you